Built-ins#

 Rotates the matrix

-is negative.
+ntimes in increments of 90 degrees.
+The matrix is rotated counter-clockwise ifnis positive, and clockwise ifnis negative.
 All integers are accepted, but many (particularly those outside of a small range near zero) will lose typing precision.

-- n(by: ~typing.Literal[<Rule.ROW: 0>]) M_co #
+- n(by: ~typing.Literal[<Rule.ROW: 0>]) M_co#

 - n(by: ~typing.Literal[<Rule.COL: 1>]) N_co